Wimmics/Olivaw-Template/README-template.md

 ## V - Licence
 ## Acknowledgments

 We thank institute 1/institute 2 for supporting and hosting this project.

-## Ideas for the README
-Section :  Getting started ?
+# Getting started

+Here is a section to explain how to get started with the ontology.
+It could also include a link to the [project primer file](./primer/README.md)

-Subsection: Prerequisites ?
+## Prerequisites

+Here would be the prerequisites in order to use the project.

-Subsection : Installing the project and dependencies ?
+## Installing the project and dependencies

+Another section could explain how to install some required tools.

-Subsection : Running the project ?
+## Running the project

+A last section could contain, in the case of a project that would be executed, some instructions on how to execute it.

 ## References

 * a link to a reference
 * another link to a reference